LEADERSHIP VS. MANAGEMENT

 Leadership is about getting people to understand and believe in your vision and to work with you to achieve your goals while managing is more about administering and making sure the day-to-day things are happening as they should.

 SOME OF THE KEY CHARACTERISTICS OF A STRONG LEADER ARE:

-- Honesty & Integrity: are crucial to get your people to believe you and buy in to the journey you are taking them on
+- Honesty & Integrity: are crucial to getting your people to believe you and buy into the journey you are taking them on

 - Vision: know where you are, where you want to go and enroll your team in charting a path for the future